 Essential oils and zoopharmcognosy

-In the wild, animals pick and choose the healing plants they need to help them stay in optimal health (known scientifically as zoopharmacognosy); when working with essential oils we use this instinct and allow the animal to choose what they need, just as they would in the wild.
-The simple act of returning some autonomy of care to the animal is the first step in the healing process.
+In the wild, animals pick and choose the healing plants they need to help them stay in optimal health (known scientifically as zoopharmacognosy).
+The safest way to use essential oils with animals is to use this instinct and allow the animal to choose what they need, just as they would in the wild.
+This has the added benefit of reducing stress by offering choices.

 It is mind-blowing to watch an animal direct its own healing by responding to the oils instinctively, choosing whether to take them orally, topically or as an inhalant.
 This method is safe and effective, and also greatly strengthens the bond of trust between animal and guardian.